Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Construction of Virtual Prototype Lens

 where $E_0$ is a constant amplitude related to illumination, $d$ denotes the distance from the pupil plane to the image plane and $\lambda_0$ is the selected wavelength mentioned above.

 The above discussion is carried out at a certain FoV $\theta_0$ and wavelength $\lambda_0$.
-In fact, the calculated $E$ on image plane is a function of FoV $\theta$ and wavelength $\lambda$.
-More generally, we write equation \eqref{eq:integral} as:
+In fact, the calculated $E$ on the image plane is a function of FoV $\theta$ and wavelength $\lambda$.
+More generally, we write Equ.~\eqref{eq:integral} as:

 Finally, the focal intensity on the image plane is:

 Under our hypothetical point light source condition, the above intensity is the PSF distribution $K(x,y,\theta,\lambda)$ required.
 In this way, we can get the degraded image patch $I_{ab}(x,y,\theta)$ at FoV $\theta$ induced by aberrations of MOS by: